 - Speak Up For Parkinson’s: This app gives users phrases to practice saying, showing them their own face using the camera on the iPad.
 A volume meter gives feedback.

 - Bla | Bla | Bla: This app shows relative volume using quirky faces that expand and contract with loudness.

-- Sound level meters: There are dozens of sound level meter apps that range from fun to highly technical.
-NoiSEE on iOS is the later, while Speak Up on Google Play is the former.
+- Sound level meters: There are dozens of sound level meter apps such NoiSEE on iOS and Sound Meter on Google Play.
 Just search the app store for “sound level meter” to see the range of options available for your device.
 They all measure sound in decibels and can be used to determine the exact or relative loudness of speech.

 Compensation: Using Tools to Offset the Problem

 Speech Vive is a medical device you wear that feeds background noise into your ear, prompting you to talk louder.
 It’s based on the fact that in noisy situations, we naturally speak louder.
 You can try this out for yourself with their free iOS SpeechVive app and a headset to see how well it works for you.
 (I was 51% louder!)
 The company is very helpful, and they have good research backing their device.

 When the voice is soft, just turn up the volume!
 Use a lapel or headset microphone and portable speaker system to amplify the volume of the speaker’s voice.
 There are several options available as these devices are frequently used by teachers, coaches, and tour guides.
 An inexpensive system like this WinBridge model can be purchased on Amazon.
 More costly voice amplifiers, such as the classic ChatterVox, may be covered by Medicare and other insurance providers.